skleung/cs221/README.md

 To change the number of iterations played, use the `-n` flag and a number to specify the number you want.

-To run the Expectimax and the Expectiminimax agents, run `python game.py -m`
+To run the minimax agents, run

-By default, this will run the non-graphics, Expectimax vs. Random simulation.
-To run Expectiminimax vs.
-Random, please go into gameConstants.py and change the first number in DEFAULT_PLAYER_ARRAY from 11 to 12.
-(11 is Expectimax, 12 is Expectiminimax).
+`python game.py -v`

+Choose an Expectimax Agent (#11) or an Expectiminimax Agent (#12) from the game menu.

 By default the depth is set to 1 and the number of iterations are set to 10.
 Use the `-d` and the `-n` flag respectively to change these values.

-To view the actions and the turn by turn summary associated with the game, add the -v flag.
+To turn off the turn-by-turn summary associated with the game, run:
+`python game.py -m`

 To view the graphics associated with the game,  add the -g flag.